coder/docs/admin/registries/default-registry.md

 Coder is configured to automatically import the default [registry](index.md), Docker Hub, to streamline your initial setup process.

-This means that your users can create environments using Docker Hub images without further configuration on your part.
+This means that your users can create workspaces using Docker Hub images without further configuration on your part.

 ## Disable the importing of the default registry

 If you prefer a more granular experience, you can disable the importing of Docker Hub.
-You'll then have to manually configure registries on a per-organization basis before you can import images that can be used to create new environments.
+You'll then have to manually configure registries on a per-organization basis before you can import images that can be used to create new workspaces.

 To do so: